Basic Camera Moves

 A device that's come into wide use in the last decade is the camera jib, essentially a long, highly maneuverable boom or crane-like device with a mounted camera at the end.
 You frequently see them in action swinging overhead at concerts and major events.

 A jib allows sweeping camera movements from ground level to nine meters (thirty feet) or more in the air.
-This is another concept we'll revisit in more detail later.

 For more mobile camera work outside the studio, handheld camera supports allow significant mobility while still offering fairly steady camera shots.